LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 To limit the scope of the aggregation, you can add a query clause to the aggregations request.
 The query clause defines the subset of documents that aggregations should be performed on.

-The combined query and aggregations look like the following:
+The combined query and aggregations look like the following.

 Syntax:
 ```